Earn a Prestigious Mark of Distinction - Become An ACEP Fellow

 If you're looking for more from your ACEP membership, consider becoming a Fellow of the American College of Emergency Physicians, or FACEP.

 This important designation speaks to your contributions to ACEP and highlights your commitment to emergency medicine.
 Almost 10,000 ACEP members proudly use the prestigious FACEP designation.

-Eligible members must apply by August 15, 2014, to be indicated at ACEP14 in October.
+Eligible members must apply by August 15, 2015, to be inducted at ACEP15 in October.
 If you're not certain if you've met the eligibility requirements, contact Membership and Customer Service at 800-798-1822, ext.
 5, for your personal eligibility review.
 Then complete your application form using the Guide to the Fellow Application Process.

 History of Fellowship

 ACEP Fellowship was first established in 1982 to honor members who made special contributions to the College and the specialty of emergency medicine.
 Requirements for Fellow Status include Active membership status for three continuous years; board certification by ABEM, AOBEM, or ABP certification for pediatric emergency physicians; and additional service to the specialty.

 Fellows of the College shall meet the following criteria: